 The Bluestack Way starts on The Diamond in Donegal Town.
-Look out for the sign by the Bank of Ireland for an overview of the Way.
 Our guide is primarily designed to tell you about the lore of the area.
 We will help guide you along the route with our maps, but please be armed with OS Maps 10 and 11.
 These are available from nearby Timony’s Spar Shop & Newsagent just off the Diamond.
 Needless to say, bring a compass, a fully-charged mobile phone, good quality footwear, raingear, water and snacks.
 The map for the Bluestack Way (from the Bluestack Environmental Group) is available from The Four Masters Bookshop on the Diamond.
 Use of this guide is subject to being bound by our Licence.

 To get the most out of this trek, some advance preparation is advisable.
 Make sure you enjoy a night’s fun in Donegal Town itself the night before your walk begins in earnest.
-We recommend Quay West for good food and The Reel Inn for good trad music.
-For accommodation, The Water’s Edge B&B overlooks Donegal Bay and is highly-regarded by walking enthusiasts.
+We recommend the Harbour Restaurant for good food and The Reel Inn for good trad music.
+Find out more at TripAdvisor for the town.

 Handy links for each part

 This page contains an overview of the complete Way.
 Below we have links to the various other parts of the Way.
 This is much easier than scrolling endlessly on just one page!
-Simply click on the colour-coded section you’d like to know more about.
-There are a lot of people to thank and for ease of reference.
-We have placed that information, as well as Walking Tips, on these separate links below.
+Simply click on the colour-coded section below you’d like to be taken to.
+There are a lot of people to thank and for ease of reference, we have placed that information, as well as Walking Tips, on these separate links below.